-- Strategic Plan, which provides the broad future strategic directions for the City of Joondalup.
+- Strategic Plan which provides the broad future strategic directions for the City of Joondalup.
 It is Council's most important strategic document that contains strategic directions and objectives for the City as a whole.
-Currently, there are no Key Performance Indicators included in the plan. - Corporate Plan, which establishes and details the annual priorities for the organisation in order to achieve the Strategic Plan, however there are no progress reports provided to Council or the community on progress against the Plan, and the Plan has not previously been endorsed by Council. - Other High Level Plans (e.g. Disability Action Plan, Library Development Plan etc) and a range of plans in development (e.g. Tourism Development Plan, Cultural Plan).
+Currently, there are no Key Performance Indicators included in the plan. - The Principal Activities Plan (PAP) which is aligned to the corporate goals of the City, is reviewed on an annual basis, and is subject to a public consultation process that ensures the local community has the opportunity to understand and comment on the major projects and programs planned by Council for the next 5 years.
+The City's performance against the key performance indicators against each of the principal activities are reported in the City's annual report. - Corporate Plan, which establishes and details the annual priorities for the organisation in order to achieve the Strategic Plan and Principal Activities Plan however there are no progress reports provided to Council or the community on progress against the Plan, and the Plan has not previously been endorsed by Council. - Other High Level Plans (e.g. Disability Action Plan, Library Development Plan etc) and a range of plans in development (e.g. Tourism Development Plan, Cultural Plan).
 There is currently no systematic mechanism for regularly monitoring and reporting against all of these plans.
 Some Business Units responsible for the development of the plans do monitor the plans and provide progress reports however these reports are not coordinated as part of an overall corporate reporting system. - Business Plans, which provide details of the programs and services for each business unit for a 12-month period.
 Business Plans currently contain the key performance indicators, which are reported as the team scorecards.